 David M. Secko, PhD

 Previously worked as a science journalist for The Scientist magazine, Vancouver’s Tyee, the Science Creative Quarterly, Canadian Medical Association Journal and the U.S. Public Library of Science (PLoS).
-Dr. Secko now studies science journalism and is the leader of the Concordia Science Journalism Project.
+Dr. Secko now studies the future of science journalism.
+He is the leader of the Concordia Science Journalism Project and our experiential science journalism summer school Projected Futures.

 Areas of research interest

 Before turning to journalism, I was trained as a molecular biologist at the University of British Columbia.
-My research focused on the soil amoeba Dictyostelium discoideum and efforts to understand how it was capable of living a solitary life until starved, where upon it signaled to its kin to organize into a multicellular organism and crawl together to a new source of food.
+This research focused on the soil amoeba Dictyostelium discoideum and efforts to understand how it was capable of living a solitary life until starved, where upon it signaled to its kin to organize into a multicellular organism and crawl together to a new source of food.
+I followed this up with adventures as a science journalist.

-Now at Concordia University, I am working to give journalists and students new tools to communicate science.
-This research links across journalism, science and ethical issues to clarify and experiment with the roles of the public, experts and journalists in the democratic governance of biotechnology.
-Examples of my work include the definition and testing of four models of science journalism, a qualitative metasynthesis of the experiences of a science journalists, and a narrative analysis of online commentary after science stories.
-My interests further extend to the moderation and design of deliberative engagement events.
+At Concordia University, my team works to give journalists and students new tools to communicate science.
+We are particularly interested in experimental science journalism and innovating with new forms of scientific storytelling.
+This research seeks to link across journalism, science and ethical issues to clarify and experiment with the roles of publics, experts and journalists in the democratic governance of biotechnology.
+Examples of our work include examining educational visions for the future of science journalism, the definition and testing of four models of science journalism, and a metasynthesis of the experiences of science journalists.
+We also study the moderation and design of deliberative engagement events.

 JOUR 402 Specialist Reporting: Science